France protests: More than 100 police hurt in May Day demonstrations

 It is not clear how many protesters have been injured.

+Prime Minister Élisabeth Borne tweeted that the violence was "unacceptable", while also praising the "responsible mobilisation and commitment" of demonstrators in numerous cities.

 This is the latest day of mass action against changes that raise the state pension age from 62 to 64.
-The unions want the measures withdrawn.
+Trade unions want them withdrawn.

 The Interior Ministry put the overall number of demonstrators at 782,000, including 112,000 in the capital Paris, but the CGT union say the figure is three times that number.

-In Paris, one police officer suffered serious burns to his hands and face when struck by a petrol bomb.
+In Paris, one police officer suffered serious burns to his hands and face when struck by a petrol bomb, Mr Darmanin said.

+Violence also broke out in Lyons, Toulouse and Nantes, where vehicles were set on fire and businesses attacked.